loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- I’ve noticed that our last several 1-on-1s have stayed pretty surface.
-What are your honest impressions of this meeting?
-What could we be doing differently or better?

-- At what point in the past week were you most frustrated with or discouraged by your work?
-What can I do to help you manage that?
+- I’m trying to make my 1-on-1s better and would appreciate your honest feedback on this one — what did you like about it, and what could be improved?

 - What’s your favorite thing I do as a manager of this team I should keep doing?

+- What would you like to see change about these discussions?
+How could we make them more useful for you?

 ## Career development

-- What development areas do you want to work on in the coming weeks?
+- What would you like to learn about in the future?

-- Are there any events or training you’d like to attend to help you grow your skills?

-- Which career or development goals do you feel like you’re not able to focus on right now?
+- Could you see yourself making progress on more of your goals here?
+What would need to change to do so?

+- How do you think about your progress on your big goals?
+What needs to be done to move towards the goals?
+What can we do to help?

 ## Conversation starters

-- How are you?
-How is life outside of work?

-- Hey, what’s going on?

-- Tell me a story...
+- How are your parents/grandparents?
+Where do they live?
+Do you visit them?

+- What do you like to do in your free time?
+What are your hobbies?

+- What have you been doing for fun lately?

 ## Job satisfaction

-- When was the time you enjoyed working here the most?
+- What’s the worst part about your job?

+- How do you think that least favorite thing affects your overall performance?

-- What interests you about the project(s) you’re currently working on, and why?
+- What do you need or want to accomplish and by when?

-- Do you think our company is loyal to its employees?
-Why or why not?

 ## Other

+- What’s one thing we could change about work for you that would improve your personal life?

+- What did you do for fun in the past that you haven’t had as much time for lately?

 - If you had millions of dollars, what would you do every day?

-- What haven’t you tried yet?

-- What questions do you have about the project?

 ## Team and company

-- What’s something you feel is undervalued that you contribute to the team?
+- What’s an inexpensive thing we could do to improve our office environment for the team?

-- What do you do when you get stuck on something?
-What is your process of getting unstuck?
-Who is the team member you turn to for help?

-- What excites you about our business?
-The company?
-What concerns you?
+- What’s the No. 1 problem with our organization?
+Why?

+- Can you share some of the details around that particular issue?
+(Who was involved?
+Where?
+When?
+For how long?)

 ## Work-life

-- What could we change about work that would improve the rest of your life?
+- What, if anything, did you used to do that you find you don’t have time for right now?

-- What are the most important things you will focus on before we meet next?
+- What are the biggest time wasters for you each week?

-- How are you feeling about work?
+- Which part of the day do you feel most productive?
+When do you feel that your energy and focus are at the lowest level?
+What are the changes that can be made so you can take the best out of a work day?

 <!-- end of questions -->
 ### Key Updates 🔑